How do I use Amazon Elastic Filesystem (EFS) with Artifactory HA

 Artifactory High Availability (HA) in AWS may use S3 for scalable storage or Amazon's Elastic File System (EFS) may be implemented for an NFS filestore.
 Designing for EFS implementation must take into account certain aspects of how EFS works.

-This document explains how to use EFS’s baseline performance and burst credit model towards achieving optimal performance using EFS with Artifactory HA.
+This document explains the differences between Bursting Throughput and Provisioned Throughput modes with the goal of achieving optimal performance using EFS with Artifactory HA.
 For more information about Amazon EFS, see What is Amazon Elastic File System?

 Throughput on Amazon EFS scales as a file system grows.
 A file system can drive throughput continuously at its baseline rate.
 Additionally, Amazon EFS is designed to burst to high throughput levels for periods of time.

 For full documentation on EFS performance, see Throughput Scaling in Amazon EFS.